adavila01/python_filmaffinity/SEARCH_PAGE.rst

   mvs = sv.search(text_find='pesadilla en elm street, johnny depp',search_in='title,cast',from_year='1990')
   for m in mvs: m['title']
   'Pesadilla en la calle del infierno 6 - La muerte de Freddy  (1991) '

+In "#Example 2" can be read as follows:

+Search for "pesadilla en elm street" ** and / or ** "Johnny Depp" in the categories "title" ** and ** cast since 1990